 We agree with the Reviewer that there are not limited numbers of previous studies, but in reference to hospitalizations and tropical cyclones, our study is a major step forward due to the exhaustive nature of our datasets.
 We have modified the language in the abstract (P. 2, Lines 16-19):

 Hurricanes and other tropical cyclones have devastating effects on society.
-Limited studies have quantified their impact on several non-fatal health outcomes.
+Previous studies have quantified their impact on some non-fatal health outcomes.
 Here, we used data on 70 million Medicare hospitalizations and tropical cyclone exposures over 16 years (1999–2014).

 We understand the Reviewer’s concern about exposure misclassification.
 Please see our detailed response regarding exposure misclassification in our study and expected direction of bias in the Reviewer’s General Comment #2 above.